sftcd/openssl/doc/designs/ech-api.md

 OPENSSL_EXPORT void SSL_set_enable_ech_grease(SSL *ssl, int enable);
 ```

-This could work as well for our fork, or boring could probably change to use an
+This could work as well for our implementation, or boring could probably change
-option, unless there's some reason to prefer not adding new options.
+to use an option, unless there's some reason to prefer not adding new options.

 ### Setting an ECHConfigList